 Expressing profile preference

-A server implementing profile listing for resources SHOULD allow the
+A server implementing profile listing for resources could allow the

-requester to indicate preferences.
-This SHOULD be done by allowing the QSA indicating the desired
+requester to indicate preferences by allowing the QSA indicating the desired

 _profile, to have a comma-separated list as its value so, for a